Sharlmagne/ibm-data-science-course/README.md

-# ibm-data-science - Applied Data Science Capstone
+# IBM Data Science - Applied Data Science Capstone

+This is the final project for the IBM Data Science course

 1 - Data Collection API.ipynb
 2 - Data Collection with Web Scraping.ipynb